Microsoft Azure

 Finally, Microsoft Azure gives you all this flexibility of scale on demand—even within minutes.
 If you need another server, simply create and configure one within Azure, without purchasing, installing, and setting up a physical machine.

 Stoneridge can assist you with making a seamless transition to the Azure cloud.
-We also offer a number of services to keep your Azure system running at peak performance, including system health checks and alert monitoring, backup services and disaster recovery, and autoscaling for virtual machines to control resource usage.
+We also offer managed services to keep your Azure system running at peak performance, including system health checks and alert monitoring, backup services and disaster recovery, and autoscaling for virtual machines to control resource usage.

 You can read more about our Azure support services here.